What are Adult Specified Childcare credits?

-If you have not claimed child benefit at all – whether because of the High Income Child Benefit Charge or for some other reason – then please note you can only backdate a claim for child benefit for three months.
+If you have not claimed child benefit at all – whether because of the high income child benefit charge or for some other reason – then you can only backdate a claim for child benefit for three months.
 See GOV.UK for details of how to claim.

 How can this help the relative?

 Where the parents (or carers) receive NIC credits as a result of their child benefit claims, but they do not need them because they are paying NICs through their employment or self-employment they will have ‘spare’ credits (Specified Adult Childcare credits).
 These can be transferred to a relative who looks after the child to allow the parent (or carer) to work.

-Those credits can count towards the grandparent’s eligibility for a state pension, provided that the individual wishing to claim the credits did not have a valid election in place to pay reduced NICs.
-These credits could be very valuable where the grandparent has not yet reached the maximum number of years required for a full state pension; or they could help a grandparent qualify for some state pension where they had not met the minimum number of qualifying years for a state pension.
+Those credits can count towards the relative’s eligibility for a state pension, provided that the individual wishing to claim the credits did not have a valid election in place to pay reduced NICs.
+These credits could be very valuable where the relative has not yet reached the maximum number of years required for a full state pension; or they could help a relative qualify for some state pension where they had not met the minimum number of qualifying years for a state pension.

 For individuals reaching state pension age on or after 6 April 2016, the maximum number of years required for a full state pension is 35.
 The minimum number of years required for a partial state pension is 10.

 Who can claim these credits?

 Any relative can claim them but all of the following three conditions must be satisfied for the year for which it is intended to transfer the NIC credits: